-Your company is always looking for quality employees who not only have the technical skills to perform in their role, but the relational skills and character to thrive in your work environment.
+Given the skills mismatch in the current labor market, every business is challenged to find new sources of talent that possess the essential skills to thrive in the work environment, coupled with the technical skills to perform in their role.
 You may also be looking for ways that your company can give back to the community.
 What if there was a resource that provided both–a working relationship where everyone benefits?
-The Jobs Partnership invites you to join our growing network of Employers that are engaging with LifeWorks, an innovative, proven training course for the chronically underemployed.
-It’s a unique opportunity for companies of all sizes to address a business need while serving the community by enhancing the employability of the working poor – showing them The Way Up!
+The Jobs Partnership invites you to join our growing network of Employers that are partnering with LifeWorks, an innovative, proven training course for job seekers in underserved communities.
+It’s a unique opportunity for companies of all sizes to address a business need while serving the community by upskilling job seekers with essential skills for success in life and work.

 Dorathy Nevitt Director of Human Resources, Orlando World Center Marriott

 “Several Graduates of the LifeWorks course have become brilliant hosts at our resort and at other properties throughout the market.
 [Many of] our directors, managers, and supervisors have volunteered their time to lead classes, mentor Students, review resumes, conduct mock interviews, and assist Students in finding employment. ”

 Darrell F. Carpenter, Jr. Rugby Commercial Cleaning, LLC

 “We’ve had tremendous success in hiring LifeWorks Graduates.
 It is very clear that they have a greater understanding of how their role and responsibilities impacts the overall health of a company.
 These men and women are creating value for our organization.”

 Employers across our nation are encountering recruiting and retention challenges, and Florida is no exception.
 Perhaps you’ve experienced these potential barriers in finding and keeping talent:*